PoisotLab/ms_network_prediction/manuscript.md

-Interactions between species can be manifested in a multitude of ways e.g. different types [@Jordano2016ChaEco], strengths, or symmetry and are not necessarily restricted between only a pair of species e.g indirect interactions [ref].
-The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [ref].
+Interactions between species can be manifested in a multitude of ways e.g. different types [@Jordano2016ChaEco], strengths, or symmetry and are not necessarily restricted between only a pair of species e.g indirect interactions [@Morales-Castilla2015InfBio].
+The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [@Morales-Castilla2015InfBio].
 Combine this high 'diversity' of interaction types with the sheer number of potential interactions that *could* occur in a community and it is understandable why attempting to sample species interaction empirically is a considerable task.
 However, inferring